 It is impossible to always make good decisions.
 Everyone makes mistakes – some big, some small.
+Making a bad decision does not make you a bad person.
 What is important is that you learn from your mistakes, and avoid repeating them.
 One of the reasons I enjoy traveling so much is that you get to see the world, and you learn a lot about life.
-Unfortunately some of it is due to mistakes I make, bad decision, or short sighted judgments.
+Unfortunately, some of it is due to mistakes I make, bad decision, or short-sighted judgments.

 “Wisdom comes from life experience; life experience is the result of repeatedly taking corrective action while courageously learning from mistakes.” ― Ken Poirot

 This time last year the world lost two musical geniuses – David Bowie and Prince.
 These two men were very different people, but both of them were extremely creative.
 They each produced a large body of work (over 30 albums), full of both hits and misses.
 I am impressed by the breadth and depth of their creativity, and their drive to make new music.
 Many rock musicians have a moment of greatness and then sink back into obscurity…never to be heard from again.

 How do you stay relevant?